RutvijDave1801/DigitalTransportApp/README.md

 ### Running documentation locally

-1. Clone the respository and follow
+1. Clone the respository
+2. Should have google firebase account
+3. Should have razor pay account
+4. Thats it!
+You are ready to go!!

 ### Documentation for previous releases